A fresh vision for Pompeii as new director is appointed | DW | 24.02.2021

 Thankfully I had the chance to work in Pompeii in the past.
 It is a huge responsibility, but I know that there is a great team there and that we already have many partnerships there, and we'll definitely develop more with domestic and foreign universities and research centers.

-The role of a director is not to know and to be able to do everything, but to also accentuate different competences and capabilities that we have there.
+The role of a director is not to know and to be able to do everything but to also accentuate different competencies and capabilities that we have there.
 And that is actually a great task.

 This interview was translated from German by Manasi Gopalakrishnan.